Treatment - Topical and Intralesional Therapies

-- Sprays and patches
+Sprays and patches

 Topical treatments for HS vary greatly.
 They can range from over-the-counter cleansers to ointments and creams that work to control HS symptoms.

 Topical antibiotic treatments for HS

 Clindamycin is the only topical antibiotic studied for use in HS.
 In a rigorous test, people with mild to moderate HS were treated with topical clindamycin 1 percent or placebo (inactive substance).
 All the study participant ratings for clindamycin were better than those for placebo.
 It was most effective on lesions at the surface of the skin.
 It had little or no effect on deep lesions and abscesses.4,5

 Topical resorcinol for HS

 Resorcinol 15 percent is an antiseptic cream that softens and sheds scaly skin.
 In a research study, women with mild to moderate HS applied resorcinol twice a day for flares and daily between flares.
 It reduced pain and duration of abscesses but caused skin irritation.
 All the women reported improvement.4,5

 Topical cleansers for HS

 Experts caution people with HS to wash gently without friction.
-They also support the use of benzoyl peroxide as an antiseptic cleanser.
+They also support the use of benzoyl peroxide and chlorhexidine as antiseptic cleansers.
 In the past, experts recommended triclosan as an antiseptic cleanser to reduce odor.
 But in 2017, the U.S. Food and Drug Administration (FDA) banned use of triclosan in antiseptic soaps because of concerns about its safety with long-term use.
 Substances that fight bacteria, like antiseptics, may disrupt hormones and promote bacterial resistance to antibiotics.4,6,7

 Topical analgesics for HS

 Topical analgesics help control HS pain on well-defined areas of the body.
 Chilling them in the refrigerator may strengthen their effects, check with your prescriber or pharmacist before refrigerating any medications.
 Several medicines may be used topically, including:8,9

-- Diclofenac gel 1 percent – This nonsteroidal anti-inflammatory drug (NSAID) is recommended as the first-line topical medication for HS pain on the skin.
+- Diclofenac gel 1 percent – This nonsteroidal anti-inflammatory drug (NSAID) is recommended as the first-line topical drug for HS pain on the skin.
 Research shows it is safe and effective for treating acute pain for at least 1 week.
 It has fewer side effects than oral NSAIDs.

 - Lidocaine (Xylocaine®) ointment 5 percent – This numbing drug works immediately to control pain and lasts 1 to 2 hours.